 The Board will be comprised of a majority of directors who qualify as Independent Directors (the “Independent Directors”) under the listing standards of The New York Stock Exchange.

-The non-management directors will meet in executive sessions without management directors or management present on a regularly scheduled basis, but no less than two (2) times a year.
-The non-management directors will appoint a lead director, who will serve as the chairman of executive sessions conducted without management directors.
-The non-management directors will review the Company's implementation of, and compliance with, the Guidelines and consider such matters as they may deem appropriate at such meetings.
-Non-management directors are all directors who are not Company officers (as that term is defined in Rule 16a-1(f) under the Securities Exchange Act of 1934, as amended), including such directors who are not independent by virtue of a material relationship, former status or family membership, or for any other reason.
+The Independent Directors will meet in executive sessions without non-independent directors or management present on a regularly scheduled basis, but no less than two (2) times a year.
+The Lead Independent Director will serve as the chair of executive sessions of Independent Directors.
+The Independent Directors will review the Company’s implementation of, and compliance with, the Guidelines and consider such matters as they may deem appropriate at such meetings.

 Director Qualification Standards

 The Nominating and Corporate Governance Committee is responsible for reviewing with the Board, on an annual basis, the appropriate characteristics, skills and experience required for the Board as a whole and its individual members.
 In evaluating the suitability of individual candidates (both new candidates and current Board members), the Nominating and Corporate Governance Committee, in recommending candidates for election, and the Board, in approving (and, in the case of vacancies, appointing) such candidates, takes into account many factors, including: personal and professional integrity, ethics and values; experience in corporate management, such as serving as an officer or former officer of a publicly held company; experience in the Company’s industry and with relevant social policy concerns; experience as a board member of another publicly held company; academic expertise in an area of the Company’s operations; practical and mature business judgment; and equity ownership in the Company.